Thursday, June 30, 2011

 INSTRUCTIONS

-Preheat oven to 375 degrees.
+Preheat the oven to 375 degrees.

-Spread on two large rimmed baking sheets.
+Spread the leaves on two large rimmed baking sheets.

 Sprinkle with sesame seeds before serving.